Updated March, 2025

 Bulletin and Banner

 The symbol for the third week of Advent is a large fruit.
-Construction and use suggestions can be found under the heading "How-to" on page 4.
+This week's bulletin cover can be found in the resources section below.

 Worship Feature